Dan teaches a science-writing class occasionally through Freelance Success, an online community of professional freelance writers.

 Dan Ferber is an award-winning journalist whose writing on science, technology, health and sustainability has appeared in Reader's Digest, Popular Science, Wired, Scientific American, Audubon, Nature Conservancy, Women's Health and many other publications.
-He's a correspondent for Science magazine, the coauthor of the award-winning book, Changing Planet, Changing Health, and an adjunct instructor of journalism at Indiana University.
+He was a long-time correspondent for Science magazine, an adjunct instructor of journalism at Indiana University, and he's the coauthor of the award-winning book, Changing Planet, Changing Health.

 $249 for Freelance Success members, $299 for nonmembers.
 Registration is limited to 20 students.
 To register, email Dan at email@example.com.

 “Dan Ferber’s science writing class gave me the boost I needed to take my writing where I wanted it to go.
 Ferber challenges each writer to analyze scientific studies, hone interview techniques and find appropriate sources.
 His suggestions on building narratives put into practice what makes a good science story.
 He is a generous teacher giving support and sharing insights.
 What a pleasure it is to learn from this experienced professional.“ — Mary Klest

 "Dan Ferber teaches a focused, upbeat and highly informative course on science writing.
 The course is equally beneficial to experienced science writers as well as those just entering the field."— Bill Clapper